BalaM314/mlogx/README.md

 You can use this to manage large projects and split your code into multiple files.

-This project is a work in progress, more useful stuff coming soon™
+This project is now usable, but may be buggy.

 Usage: node compiler/compile.js